 Thank you for contacting us for advice.
-Yes, the Mooncup works very well for heavy periods because it collects up to three times more menstrual blood than disposable sanitary products (see our FAQ 'Does the Mooncup hold more than a tampon?'.
+Yes, the Mooncup can work very well for heavy periods because it collects up to three times more menstrual blood than disposable sanitary products (see our FAQ 'Does the Mooncup hold more than a tampon?'.
 This means that you will need to attend to the Mooncup less often.
-Women have reported back to me that this has significantly improved their quality of life (you can read more on the testimionials page)The Mooncup also allows you to accurately measure your flow.
-This means that if you are concerned that your periods are too heavy, your doctor or gynaecologist will be able to know exactly how much you bleed and will be able to treat you accordingly and quickly. » back to top
+Women have reported back to us that this has significantly improved their quality of life (you can read more on the testimonials page)The Mooncup also allows you to monitor your flow.
+If you are concerned that your periods are too heavy then you should discuss this with your doctor or gynaecologist. » back to top

 My flow is very light and I find tampons extremely painful to remove.
 Is it ok to use a Mooncup with a light flow?